VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 Link: [Character Movement Component Async]([URL](https://github.com/EpicGames/UnrealEngine/blob/072300df18a94f18077ca20a14224b5d99fee872/Engine/Source/Runtime/Engine/Private/CharacterMovementComponentAsync.cpp#L106 "You need access to Epic Games github repository to see this link")

-# FCharacterMovementComponentAsyncInput Class Documentation
+# Character Movement Component Async Class Documentation

 ## Overview

-`FCharacterMovementComponentAsyncInput` is a class designed for handling character movement in a game environment, particularly focusing on asynchronous processing.
+`FCharacterMovementComponentAsync` is a class designed for handling character movement in a game environment, particularly focusing on asynchronous processing.
 This class is part of the Unreal Engine 5 framework and extends basic character movement functionalities with enhanced network and computational performance capabilities.

 ## Header Inclusions

-The `FCharacterMovementComponentAsyncInput` class includes several header files necessary for its operation within the Unreal Engine framework:
+The `FCharacterMovementComponentAsync` class includes several header files necessary for its operation within the Unreal Engine framework:

 1. **CharacterMovementComponentAsync.h**: The primary header for the asynchronous character movement component.
 2. **GameFramework/CharacterMovementComponent.h**: Provides the base functionalities of character movement within the game framework.